 Author, journalist, and television personality George Negus has branched out from his illustrious career into that of public speaking, providing informational, engaging, and incredibly well-received presentations.
 His featured topics include the future of his country, living as a foreign correspondent, and how power affects personalities.

 After studying arts and journalism at the University of Queensland, George Negus briefly worked as a high school teacher before moving on to pursue his love of journalism.
 He started out, and spent a good portion of his career, working and writing for the Australian Newspaper and the Australian Financial Review.
 He has also done considerable work, both on and off camera, for the channel ABC, including the show This Day Tonight.
-He spent eight years working on Channel Nine’s Sixty Minutes, and briefly hosted his own television shows, first on ABC with his evening news show Foreign Correspondent, for Seven Years and then on Channel Ten with 6:30 with George Negus.
+He spent eight years working on Channel Nine’s 60 Minutes, and briefly hosted his own television shows, first on ABC with his evening news show Foreign Correspondent, for seven years and then on Channel Ten with 6:30 with George Negus.

 His career in journalism has given him the opportunity to meet with and interview a variety of national and international public figures, including George Soros, James Wolfensen, Richard Branson, Al Gore, Imran Khan, General Wesley Clark, and Shimon Peres.
 In between traveling the world and interviewing some of the biggest newsmakers of our time, George has also written several books, starting with a series for children that he co-wrote with his wife Kirsty Cockburn.
 In 2004, he published The World from Islam, describing his experience with the Middle East based on his travels, and debasing the myth that Islam is made up of extremists.